Can an Anxiety Attack Cause You to Faint or Just Feel Dizzy? What You Need to Know

 It's normal to feel dizzy from time to time because of anxiety, but there are some signs that you need to get help.
 If you often feel faint (not just faint), don't want to do things like drive or be alone because you're afraid of collapsing, or if this fear is making your life smaller, getting professional help can make a big difference.
 Therapy, especially cognitive behavioral therapy (CBT) or somatic approaches, can help your nervous system stop overreacting.
 Medication, like short-acting anti-anxiety meds or SSRIs, may help for a short time if you have a hypersensitive stress response.

-You don't have to go through this alone.
+You don't have to face panic alone; having emergency calming techniques on hand can give you the confidence to navigate these intense moments and reclaim your sense of control.
 Mind-body practices like yoga, breathwork, and biofeedback can also help your body reset its alarm system.
 You don't want to never feel anxious again; you want to build resilience so that when you do feel dizzy or panicked, you have the tools and confidence to deal with it.
 Reaching out isn't giving up; it's getting your freedom back.

 You’re Not Alone —